Job Search Strategies 2026: 8-Week Plan, Resume, LinkedIn & Follow-Ups

 For a complete resume overhaul, follow our How to Write a Resume in 2026 guide.

-Speed this up: OphyAI’s Resume Builder analyzes your experience and generates ATS-optimized bullet points with quantified achievements.
-It also scores your resume against specific job descriptions so you know exactly what to improve.
+Speed this up: OphyAI’s Resume Builder helps turn your experience into ATS-optimized bullet points with quantified achievements.
+It also helps you compare your resume against specific job descriptions so you know exactly what to improve.

 Step 3: Optimize Your LinkedIn Profile